hemanth-sunkireddy/Network-File-System/README.md

 3. Send the data to  the client.
 4. (Need to document here properly later.)
 Only folder name sent to client for now.
 Working on sending all details to client.

+#### 7. Listing all Files and Folders
+1. Client asks for folder information.
+2. For now, Just sent acknowledgment message to the client.
+Need to implement sending complete list of files and folders.

 #### 8. Deleting a Folder
 1. Client gives the path respective to the Server Folder.
 2. Deleting Folder when no SubFolder present implemented.
 Deletion of SubFolder also implemented.